wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 1. Adding a block to editor
 2. WPZOOM Blocks Section
-3. Preview of blocks
+3. Preview of Recipe Card Block
-3. Ingredients block
-4. Directions block
+4. Additional Design for Block
+5. Block Editor
+6. Settings Page
+7. Mobile Design

 == Changelog ==

+= 2.0.1 =
+* Fixing error 500 after update to version 2.0 on servers running on PHP 5.6 or lower.

 = 2.0.0 =
 * MAJOR UPDATE